Aayushow1912/Recipe_Maker/README.md

 # 🍳 Recipe Maker App

 **Recipe Maker** is a Kotlin-based Android application that allows users to explore, search, and manage recipes efficiently — even offline.
-It integrates a **REST API** for fetching live recipes and a **Room Database** for caching data locally, ensuring smooth offline access and faster performance.
+It integrates **Room Database** for caching data locally, ensuring smooth offline access and faster performance.

 ---